• WiFi *

 “It was my opinion…that the use of a boat in these conditions was clearly beyond all realm of possibility.
 No number of men, however skillful, could have launched a boat in those seas,” he wrote.

-Two attempts to fire a line using a Lyle gun were unsuccessful, but on the third attempt, the line made it to the ship.
+Two attempts to fire a line using a Lyle gun were unsuccessful, but on the third attempt, the line reached the ship.
 However, the crew, clinging desperately to the rigging, could not get to it.

 The Reppard was breaking up.